jrburke/module/README.md

 Tests to write:

 * return a promise for a module value, make sure that works, promise unwrapping not in the way.
-* return a promise for a setFromLocal case too, promise unwrapping not in the way.
+* return a promise for a exportFromLocal case too, promise unwrapping not in the way.
 * test that uses local modules top level and module.use().
 * test interop with normal scripts that do globals.

 Notes

-* I prefer `return` to set module export, instead of module.export(), as it more correctly enforces "end of factory function means export is considered set" but right now JS grammar does not consider a top level `return` as valid.
+* I prefer `return` to set module export, instead of module.export, as it more correctly enforces "end of factory function means export is considered set" but right now JS grammar does not consider a top level `return` as valid.

 TODOS:

+* exportLocal to exportFormLocal

+* fix cycle test

+* declarative config easier for tools to read, for autocomplete. add in loader.config() for top level module objects only, using AMD-inspired config as baseline.
+Accessible via module.top.config();

-* Error APIs going to descriptions of how to fix.
+* Error APIs giving URLs to descriptions of how to fix.
 Use first for cycles.

-* add in loader.config() for top level module objects, use basic AMD config as baseline.

-* does `module.export.foo = ` support make sense?

-* declarative config easier for tools to read, for autocomplete.

-* declarative config, how to surface. module.top.config, module.top.config.add()?

 * loader.introspect(function(on) {
   on('defined', function(module) {});